martinadamec/css-core/README.md

 # CSS Core

-Small CSS framework for private use.
+Small CSS framework for private use, what use bootstrap.

 ## Installation

-If you want to change something install dependences with this command.
+If you want to change something install dependencies with this command.
 And than compile files.

 ```
 $ npm install